sahiljanbandhu/Spring-Dependency-Injection/README.md

 # Spring-Dependency-Injection

-We can combine constructor-based and setter-based types of injection for the same bean
+We can combine constructor-based and setter-based types of injection for the same bean.